dpoljak7/demo-spring-app/README.md

 # Swagger
 You can explore API using Swagger UI when you run the application and open: http://localhost:8080/swagger-ui/
-Exmaple for firstName values in database: firstName1 firstName2
+Example for firstName values in database: firstName1 firstName2